 JULY 11, 1935.
-In makeshift stadium on Randall's Island, New York City, two of the fastest men on earth were about to compete for a place in the following summer’s Berlin Olympics.
-The omens were not good that day.
+In a makeshift stadium on Randall's Island, New York City, two of the fastest men on earth were about to compete for a place in history — specifically, the following summer’s Olympic games in Berlin, Germany.
+But the omens were not good on that particular day.
 First, the stadium's loudspeaker system broke down; then a flash thunderstorm spooked both the crowd and the competitors.
 But for the favourite, an African American sprinter and long jumper named Eulace Peacock, these were small problems.
 As the New York Times reported at the time, Peacock's right thigh was 'taped up like a baseball bat' — he had sustained a hamstring injury several weeks earlier, and it was still plaguing him.
 A hamstring is to a sprinter what an accelerator is to a car.
 Without it, nothing moves.
-But track officials, eager for him to make it the games, had presented Peacock with two previous opportunities at different competitions.
-On both occasions he was hampered by his injury.
+But track officials, eager for him to make it the games, had presented Peacock with two previous opportunities at different track meets, but on both occasions he was hampered by his injury.
 This was his last chance.

-So fate seemed against him when he finally emerged onto the track.
-He went through the kinetics of competition, but his hamstring — the major muscle that runs along the back of thigh — failed again.
+When Peacock rose from the track and started running, instantly he knew he would not make it.
+His hamstring — the major muscle that runs along the back of thigh — failed again.
 He finished tenth in the long jump, and withdrew entirely from the sprints, relinquishing the field to his friendly rival — a man called Jesse Owens.
 In that moment, a lifetime of training, conditioning, sweat and sacrifice all evaporated.
-Owens would go on to win Gold and make history, while Peacock instantly became one of history's great sporting "might have beens."
+Owens would go on to win Gold at the 1936 Berlin Olympics, make history and become famous, while Peacock instantly became one of history's great sporting “might have beens.”

 It was within this highly charged atmosphere that Eulace Peacock was born on August 27, 1914 in Dothan, Alabama.
 His background, upbringing and sporting trajectory were very similar to that of his rival Jesse Owens, who was also born in Alabama, only a year earlier than Peacock.
 Both sets of parents were sharecroppers who migrated north around the same time, as part of the Great Migration, when 1.5 million African Americans left the segregated South.
 The Peacocks settled in Union, New Jersey.
 Eulace attended the local high school, where he excelled as an athlete.
 He was a gifted long jumper, footballer and pentathlete, for which he became six times National Champion.
 At the age of 19, he set a New Jersey long jump record of 7.42 meters, which would stand for the next 40 years.